HoangKim0312/SWP_SMMS/IMPORT_FORMAT.md

 2. **Role Names**: Role names are case-insensitive but should match exactly one of the available roles
 3. **Email Uniqueness**: Each email must be unique in the system
 4. **Required Fields**: Email, First Name, Last Name, and Role Name are required fields
-5. **Optional Fields**: Phone, Parent Email, Student Email, Link Type, and Class Name are optional (nullable)
+5. **Optional Fields**: Phone, Parent Email, Student Email, Link Type, Class Name, Date of Birth, and Gender are optional (nullable)
 6. **PAIR Mode**: Automatically creates parent account with default values
 7. **Class Assignment**: Only applies to Student accounts
 8. **Multiple Children**: One parent can have multiple children